-The Cookie Law does not require records of user consent kept in files.
-However, it indicates that you should be able to prove that you get users’ consent prior to install cookies.
+The Cookie Law does not require records of user consent to be kept in files.
+However, it indicates that you should be able to prove that you acquire users’ consent prior to installing cookies.

 The cookie law requires informing users before storing cookies on their device or tracking them.